cyberphone/navigator.tapConnect/README.md

     console.debug(err);
 });
 ```
 The argument to **tapConnect** holds the name of the specifically adapted local application to invoke.
-The current scheme uses a Java-inspired dotted path pointing to a subdirectory and JAR-application having this name.
+The current scheme uses a Java-inspired dotted path which is supposed to be mapped to the external device's OS in an OS-specific way.